davidconoh/docs/src/contribute.md

 # Projects:

-All of our active repositories can be found on our [GitHub O.S.C.A`organization](https://github.com/oscommunityafrica).
+All of our active repositories can be found on [O.S.C.A`s GitHub organization](https://github.com/oscommunityafrica).

-### Checklist - anyone
+### Checklist - Contributors

 * [ ] make a fork and clone it,